 It is a patron's responsibility to maintain necessary commonly recognized standards of behavior in order to protect his/her individual rights and the rights and privileges of other patrons.

 Loan periods for items checked out of the Forest Lodge Library:

-- Books, audio books and CDs - 3 weeks (may be renewed twice if no waiting list for title.)
+- Books, audio books, TV series on DVD and CDs - 3 weeks (may be renewed if there is no waiting list for title.)

 - Reference books do not generally circulate.

 There is no limit on the number of items a patron can borrow at one time from the Forest Lodge Library collection.

 There are no fines for overdue materials.
 Should the material not be returned within a designated period, notification and, eventually, a bill will be sent to patron.

 Items checked out from another system library will be subject to the fine policy of that library although items may be returned to them through the Forest Lodge Library.